Adaptive reuse: Financial considerations

 As discussed previously, adaptive reuse projects have the potential to work in phases or parts.
 A major advantage of renovating an existing building is that a refurbished portion of the building becomes suitable for occupancy before completion of the whole project.
-This provides as a huge advantage for private developers as it keeps the cash inflow during while the rest of the project undergoes construction.
+This provides as a huge advantage for private developers as it keeps the cash inflow while the rest of the project undergoes construction.
 Keeping in mind the conclusions from structural and architectural survey, neighborhood survey and marketing survey, a budget is prepared.
 Building owners or developers can approach any of the financing sources such as insurance companies, foundations and funds, savings banks, building loan societies, endowment funds, Real Estate Investment Trusts, etc.

-Architect’s contract
+Architect's contract

 In most adaptive reuse projects, it is the architect who is the leader with the imagination of how an abandoned warehouse can become an office building or an abandoned hospital a condominium.
 Since the architect has a deep involvement in the success of a project, he must perform his work under a clearly defined contract.
 Under this contract, the architect and the owner are under the obligation of the contract and must abide by it.
 Progress of design, site visits and evaluation are some of the basic actions that the architect performs under this contract.
 There are different types of contracts, ranging from a fixed fee contract, percentage of construction cost contract and fee plus expenses contract.
 All stakeholders may collectively decide on the most suitable type of contract for the project.